 Precision Shooting Equipment (PSE) is the largest privately owned archery manufacturer in the United States.
 PSE seems to incorporate everyone who may be interested in archery.
 Located in Tucson, Arizona, their customer service and their dealers seem to be top notch.

 Any given day out on the range, the majority of bows that people will be shooting are PSE.
-The reason is because this company offers such a wide variety of bows that everyone can afford and enjoy.
+Simply because this company offers such a wide variety of bows that everyone can afford and enjoy.

-A lot of people have complained that their bows seem to have small issues or they need to be tuned quite often, but with their good customer service that has always been willing to stand by their product and correct anything that is out of the norm, such as a defect or mechanical issues.
+A lot of people have complained that their bows seem to have small issues or they need to be tuned quite often.
+But they have good customer service that are always willing to stand by their product and correct anything that is out of the norm such as a defect or mechanical issues.